dss-extensions/dss_capi/docs/known_differences.md

             This flag affects some of the classic API functions, especially Loads and Generators, as well as the behavior of some DSS properties (Line: Rg, Xg, rho, Transformer/AutoTrans: XscArray).
         */

+        DSSCompatFlags_MonitorHeader = 0x00000080, /*!<
+            Add extra spaces (and trailing comma) to the monitor headers to match the official OpenDSS implementation.
+            This affects both the Header function/property in the API, and the exported CSVs.

+            The extra spaces can cause issues with third-party software.
+For example, Pandas adds an extra empty column for monitor exports, and keeps the spaces in the column names.
+            This typically requires extra steps to both remove the spaces in the column names, and discard the extra column.
+        */

+        DSSCompatFlags_InvControlDeltaV = 0x00000100, /*!<
+            An issue with the voltage delta across iterations was found and fixed in AltDSS/DSS C-API 0.15.0.
+            Use this flag to restore the previous behavior, which also matches the official OpenDSS.

+            The issue affects situations where an InvControl object tracks multiple DERs, while using one of the volt-var modes.
+            It is not always apparent and does not always affect the end results.
+        */

+        DSSCompatFlags_PermissiveProperties = 0x00000200, /*!<
+            Starting AltDSS/DSS C-API v0.15.0, the way some properties are handled has been tweaked to try to provide a better experience for general users.

+            - The arrays provided in the text interface, scripts or the Alt APIs are required to match the provided sizes.
+              For example, if a LoadShape has `NPts` set to 12 and the user provides 24 values for `PMult`, an error is generated.

+            - Some properties in Transformer and AutoTrans that previously silently replaced zeros with default values now error

+            - Some properties are read-only, but previously silent ignored input values.
+Errors are now generated if the user tries to set them.
+This includes some properties that are read-only on certain conditions.
+For example, if a SwtControl is locked, its state cannot be set.

+            Set this compatibility flag to silently ignore the errors listed above and restore the original behavior.
+        */

+        DSSCompatFlags_DontResetYPrimInvalid = 0x00000400 /*!<
+            Starting AltDSS/DSS C-API v0.15.0, the default behavior is that all components have their YPrim-invalid flags cleared when their YPrim matrices are updated.
+That means that our original solver option `AlwaysResetYPrimInvalid` does nothing now.

+            The new behavior should be more correct, i.e., reset the YPrim-invalid flag as expected, but it can change the convergence pattern for some circuits.
+This flag could potentially be used to investigate issues when upgrading versions.
+For example, if a circuit that did not converge in previous versions now converges, a user can set this bit flag to investigate if the difference is due to the YPrim flag change, or something else.

+            Set this compatibility flag to restore the default behavior of previous versions.
+Note: this flag might be removed in a future release.
+        */
     };
 ```